hartmaj2/state-exam-prep/study-notes/pads/pads.md

   - find a trail on $T_2$ (it is not a path)
   - to create a path, use shortcutting

+## Parallel sort using comparator networks

+- separator
+  - takes bitonic sequence and returns bitonic sequences $(a_n),(b_n)$ s.t. $\forall i,j : a_i < a_j$
+  - easy to construct
+  - hard to prove that the construction works

+- bitonic sorter
+  - takes bitonic sequence and sorts it (returns a monotonic sequence)
+  - performs basically a quicksort using multiple separators
+  - from larger to smaller ones

+- merger
+  - takes two monotonic sequences and returns a monotonic sequence
+  - created by flipping the second input sequence
+  - then the combination is one bitonic sequence
+  - just feed it to bitonic sorter

+- sorter
+  - basically merge sort
+  - just connect multiple mergers like if doing a merge sort

 ## Past exams

 ### Spring 2025 (strong connectivity)